philipwalton/solved-by-flexbox/demos/holy-grail.md

 ---
 template: holy-grail.html
 title: Holy Grail Layout
+excerpt: This classic problem has been challenging CSS hackers for years, yet none of the historical solutions have fully solved it.
+With Flexbox, it's finally possible.
 ---

 The [Holy Grail Layout](http://en.wikipedia.org/wiki/Holy_Grail_(web_design)) is a classic CSS problem with various solutions presented over time.
 If you're unfamiliar with the history of the Holy Grail layout, this [A List Apart article](http://alistapart.com/article/holygrail) offers a pretty good summary and links to a few of the more well-known solutions.